Supported hardware¶

 ).

-Execute the following shell command to get the script (master
+Execute the following shell command to download and execute the script:

 In the following dialog you have to select the DietPi installer branch.
-Choose the same branch as the DietPi PREP_SYSTEM_FOR_DIETPI.sh
+Generally use master

 In the following dialogues enter your name and afterwards the actual image base and the device (SBC or PC) the system is running on: